 - You can’t think of an answer.
 Sam did all the prep for his logistics interview but was stumped by one question.
 If this happens, it can be easy to go into panic mode, “which is what I nearly did” says Sam, “but I actually asked if I could come back to that question in a few minutes, and surprisingly they were really ok with it.
 I think it shows that you’re human and if you acknowledge you need time, they respect that”.

 - You speak a little too candidly about your previous employer.
 When Monarch grad Casey mentioned he’d had a fall out with his previous employer, he thought was all over.
 “Before I knew it my filter had stopped working and I was waffling on about it all being their fault.
 I basically moved on as fast as possible.
 I put a positive spin on it and acknowledged that there were also some great things about working there”.

 - You go off on a tangent.
 You’re in the middle of answering a question when you suddenly find yourself talking about what you had for lunch that day.
 “It happens to everyone”, recalls former student Josh, “and interviewers are totally ok with it, as long as you pull yourself back on track as soon as you can.
 If you are struggling, go for the results trick – just reel off some results of a campaign you’ve delivered and then take a deep breath and start again”.

 - You accidentally swear.
 Have you ever been so comfortable in an interview you’ve chatted to the interview like they are a friend?
 Taylor did.
-“I guess I just felt too relaxed, and I let slip swear word!
+“I guess I just felt too relaxed, and I let slip a swear word!
 It didn’t go down well.
 I went a shade of red and then hurriedly apologised, before moving on.
-I think if it happened again I’d own up straight away and tell them the truth – that the job means a lot much to me, and I that the nerves got me.
+I think if it happened again I’d own up straight away and tell them the truth – that the job means a lot much to me, and that the nerves got to me”.